Michelle Erickson: Career

 Erickson received her BFA in 1982 from the College of William and Mary in Williamsburg, Virginia.
 After graduating, she worked for a year as a potter the French-Canadian section of the Busch Gardens theme park in Williamsburg.
 She also took a job running the ceramics studio at the Jamestown Settlement where she began to study and recreate pottery from the archaeological collections at the historic site.

 Erickson was the artist in residence at the Victoria and Albert Museum in London, England from July to September 2012.

+From October 30, 2021 – April 2, 2023, the Legion of Honor, San Francisco exhibited Michelle Erickson: Wild Porcelain.

-Erickson also completed two residencies; one at the Visual Arts Center in Richmond, VA, and the other at Starworks in Star and Seagrove, NC.
-Michelle has a solo exhibition project titled You &I Are …Earth located at Wilton House Museum in Richmond, VA.
+Erickson also completed two residencies; one at the Visual Arts Center in Richmond, Virginia, and the other at Starworks in Star and Seagrove, North Carolina.
+Michelle has a solo exhibition project titled You &I Are …Earth located at Wilton House Museum in Richmond, Virginia.
 Additionally, she is affiliated with the National Council on Education for the Ceramics Arts, American Craft Council, and American Ceramics Circle.